Carmen Llywelyn: Relationship with the Church of Scientology

-Llywelyn was introduced to the Church of Scientology by her then-partner Jason Lee.
+Llywelyn was introduced to the Church of Scientology by her then-husband Jason Lee, who was then a member of the organization.
 According to Llywelyn, her resistance to becoming more involved with Scientology was a cause of problems in their relationship.

-According to her account, after she revealed to her Scientologist talent manager Gay Ribisi (mother of actor Giovanni Ribisi) that she had read A Piece of Blue Sky, a book critical of the Church, she was labeled a Suppressive Person and shunned (or "disconnected") by her friends within the church.
+According to her account, after she revealed to her Scientologist talent manager Gay Ribisi (mother of actor Giovanni Ribisi) that she had read A Piece of Blue Sky, a book critical of the Church, she was labeled a suppressive person and shunned (or "disconnected") by her friends within the church.
+Her husband sent a "disconnection letter" as a sign of contempt two days after said conversation; he would ironically drop out of his involvement of Scientology 15 years later.
 Llywelyn's manager, a member of the Church, also "disconnected" and allegedly convinced United Talent Agency to drop Llywelyn as a client.

 Since her departure, Llywelyn has been an outspoken critic of the Church of Scientology.
 She has expressed distaste for the classist undertones of Scientology.

-She has stated the organization has harassed her, pursuant to the Fair Game policy.
+She has stated the organization has harassed her, pursuant to the fair game policy.
 Llywelyn reports being subjected to a campaign of surveillance and harassment.
 Writes Llywelyn: "Scientology has a sophisticated intelligence agency known as the Office of Special Affairs, which is essentially a complex system dedicated to ruining the lives of those it sees as enemies in any way possible.
 Those who work for the OSA do not follow the law."